 I’ve only got one hobby that isn’t art, which is music.
 I’ve been playing music since I was around 15 and I’m still doing it today which surely means I like it?
 It drives my family insane.
 They all think it’s pointless and a waste of time but I think if I let it go I’d turn into a gremlin.
-My band have been working their arses off on a debut EP which is due to come out and I made my first ever music video for our single which has turned out completely nuts and surprisingly half decent.
-Check us out, The Lizards *Shameful self advertising*
+My band has been working their arses off on a debut EP which is due to come out and I made my first ever music video for our single which has turned out completely nuts and surprisingly half-decent.
+Check us out, The Lizards *Shameful self-advertising*

 15. If you weren’t an artist, what would you be?